ollenilsson1/ollenilsson1/README.md

 ## I'm a Student at Medieinstitutet in Stockholm

-- ⚡ I’m currently learning React.
+- ⚡ I’m currently learning Typescript & Next.js.

 <br/>